TO FEED OR NOT TO FEED

 A common question that comes up is ‘How old does my dog have to be to eat peanut butter?’

-There is some grey are when it comes to puppies.
+There is some grey is when it comes to puppies.
 Generally, after 6 or 7 weeks it is agreed that peanut butter is safe to feed a little one.

 It can be different for some though, and it is always good to consult with your vet before giving your puppy a taste of the sticky peanut goodness.